-Creating a desktop shortcut is a very basic topic.
+Creating a desktop shortcut is a fundamental topic.
 However, it may be useful to others.
-In this post we will see how to create a desktop shortcut in Windows 10/8/7, that will help you to create a shortcut of your favorite application, program, website, etc, and place it on your Desktop or any other folder.
-Once shortcut created, you move it to separate place too.
+In this post, we will see how to create a desktop shortcut in Windows 10/8/7 that will help you to create a shortcut of your favorite application, program, website, etc., and place it on your Desktop or any other folder.
+Once the shortcut is created, you move it to a separate place too.

 How to create the desktop shortcut in Windows 10/8/7?

 Method 1: The easiest way to create a desktop shortcut for your favorite program/file/folder is to right-click on it and select Send To.

 Here, select Desktop (Create shortcut), and you will notice that its shortcut has been created on your Windows desktop.

 Method 2: Right-click on any program to which you want to create a shortcut.

 Click “Create shortcut.”

 A new window will open and ask you for “Windows can’t create a shortcut here.
 Do you want the shortcut to be placed on the desktop instead?

 Now a shortcut of that program will be created on the desktop.